-This nostalgic dessert is a family favorite!
-It’s called Potluck Cheesecake Dessert because it’s perfect for Potlucks and BBQs…anywhere you need to bring a dessert, this one is going to be a fast favorite!
+This nostalgic cheesecake dessert is a family favorite!
+It’s called Potluck Cheesecake Dessert because it’s perfect for Potlucks and BBQs…anywhere you need to bring a dessert, this one is going to be a fast favorite.
+The crust is made with Nilla Wafers and the filling is a quick and easy no bake cheesecake, with crushed pineapple to make it extra delicious.

 It has a thick Nilla Wafer crust..buttery and delicious…and it’s topped with a creamy, yet surprisingly light layer of cream cheese, crushed pineapple and Cool Whip.